Wisconsin Rapids, Wisconsin: Arts and culture

-There are three museums, the South Wood County Historical Corporation Museum, the Alexander House, and the Wisconsin River Paper Making Museum, all of which are housed in historical family homes.
-The South Wood County Historical Corporation Museum houses multiple exhibits covering the history of the South Wood County area.
+There are two active museums, the South Wood County Historical Corporation Museum, and the Alexander House, both of which are housed in historical family homes.
+The South Wood County Historical Corporation Museum houses multiple exhibits covering the history of the South Wood County area, as well as the artwork of animator Myron "Grim" Natwick.
 The building is the former Witter family home, Shadowlawn.
 The Alexander House is a museum to the history of the Nekoosa Edwards Paper Company (NEPCO) and also hosts art exhibitions.
 The building is the former home of the Alexander Family, which ran the Nekoosa Edwards Paper Company.
+The city is also home to the Mead family mansion, which housed the Wisconsin River Papermaking Museum.
+Operation as a museum ceased in 2020 due to COVID-19 restrictions, and it never reopened.

 There is a prairie chicken sanctuary at the Buena Vista Wildlife Reservation, and every year the Prairie Chicken Festival is held.
 The Souper Snow Sculpture Spectacular that takes place every February is one of the largest snow sculpture competitions in the country by numbers of sculptures.
 The FRM Music Festival happens every June, as does the Cranberry Blossom Festival.
 The Grand Affair Arts Festival takes place in September of each year.